Opae Ula Shrimp 101- Super Shrimp

 I also use a small heater in this tank to keep the water at a constant 24c

-It is important to monitor these parameters regularly using a water test kitOpens in a new tab., and make adjustments as needed.
+It is important to monitor these parameters regularly using a water test kit, and make adjustments as needed.

 Substrate and Decor: Opae Ula Shrimp prefer a substrate that is made of natural materials, such as sand or crushed coral.
 This provides a natural environment for the shrimp and helps to maintain stable water parameters.